3 Reasons to Do a Workplace Discrimination Investigation

 If you want to know what’s really happening in your company, a workplace misconduct investigation is essential.
 Build trust with your employees by reassuring them they can – and should – report incidents of discrimination and/or harassment.

-Make a public statement that discrimination is never tolerated and that those who have been affected will be protected, not punished.
+Make a public statement that discrimination is never tolerated and that those affected will be protected, not punished.

 To Wrap It Up

 If you’re a leader in your own business, it’s time to take a big step toward ending microaggressions, unfair treatment, harassment, and bias in the American workplace.
 After all, businesses cannot effectively run without people.
 Nothing else matters if employees are not giving their best.
-How can an employer expect someone to give their best if they do not feel protected, safe, and valued?
+But, on the other hand, how can an employer expect someone to give their best if they do not feel protected, safe, and valued?

 At least, that’s what we believe at Strategy People Culture.